marioary/anbernic-h700-fw-comparing/README.md

 - Supports changing hostname
 - Can format other SDcards and install Knulli for various other consoles.
 - Powersaving modes
-- Must do clean install when major updates
 - Has a lot of customization options
 - Security features like setting ssh user password and password protect accessing network shares.
 - Multilingual